 - In the Daffy Duck short Muscle Tussle, Daffy's girlfriend is wooed by a beach hunk.
 Daffy takes some strength tonic in order to match up with the new guy.
 The new guy demonstrates his strength to Daffy; Daffy tries to match him but the results are less than stellar.

 - Popeye: Popeye has various ways he shows off just how strong he is; virtually every time he eats spinach, he flexes his now-humongous biceps.

-- There's also the mating variation, where the male tries his best to impress prospective mates with strength, various skills, displays, ect.
+- There's also the mating variation, where the male tries his best to impress prospective mates with strength, various skills, displays, etc.

 - Also a frequent defense mechanism.
 Prey animals will try to ward off an enemy by showing they are too strong to target.
-Good example is the 'pronking' behavior of some antelope species.
+A good example is the 'pronking' behavior of some antelope species.

-- Wargame Designer James Dunnigan commented that this was one of the reasons for Bling of War: it costs a lot less to look Badass then to be badass.
-And hopefully everyone else will either believe you or know their own troops are just as incompetent.
+- Wargame Designer James Dunnigan commented that this was one of the reasons for Bling of War: it costs a lot less to look badass than to be badass.
+And hopefully, everyone else will either believe you or know their own troops are just as incompetent.